mbarbin/provider/doc/docs/tutorials/handler-explicit/README.md

 type mappable = [ `Mappable ]
 ```

-Note, you cannot write this:
+Note, you cannot write this (the `'a 't` syntax doesn't mean anything):

 ```ocaml
 type (_, _, _) Provider.Trait.t +=